Josh & Anna Duggar Share Exciting News, Baby No. 6 Is On The Way

 Fans have been speculating for months now on whether the Duggar daughter-in-law was sporting a baby bump.
 Anna had responded to those rumors saying that she just hadn’t lost her baby weight from her pregnancy with Mason.

-Back in February, The Inquisitr had shared what the mom-of-five had to say when someone had outright asked her if she was planning on anymore children.
-She had responded by saying that she would be happy if God should would bless them with more.
+Back in February, The Inquisitr had shared what the mom-of-five had to say when someone had outright asked her if she was planning on any more children.
+She had responded by saying that she would be happy if God would bless them with more.
 It looks like she got her wish after all.

 Anna Duggar has just recently lost some weight after she started tracking her exercise and trying to eat healthier.
 Fans have been amazed by how much she has lost.
 Now that the former 19 Kids and Counting star is pregnant again, she has received plenty of congrats from Duggar fans.